fredeil/INF-2202/eksamen-2018/konteksamen-2018-lf.md

 > Implement, in pseudo code, a Bloom filter.
 The bloom filter should be thread safe and it should also support multiple readers.

+> Bloom filter add
+> k <- Hash functions
+> for i to k:
+>       Bloomfilter[h_i(value)] = 1
+> end

+> Bloom filter contains
+> k <- Hash functions
+> for i to k:
+>       if Bloomfilter[h_i(value)] is 0
+>               return false
+> return true

+A bloom filter is threadsafe.
+If two threads want to alter the state of the bloom filter at the same time, the result would not create a race condition.
+An index can only be set to 1 by a thread and a value is never deleted and therfore you don't need to use any synchronization primitives in a bloom filter to make it thread safe.
 ### 2c - Scrubbing logs

 > How would you use the Bloom filter to transform the initial schemas of the input file to an encrypted equivalent suitable for _cold storage_?

+To make the initial schema suitable for cold storage we would have encrypted all values in the schema.
+To support GDPR if a user want to be deleted from all log lines containing him/she we would have asked the bloom filter if the given user is present in a log line.
+By doing this we would get a definitive no from the bloom filter if the user is not present and if it says yes it may be a false positive.
+However, we would save a lot of cost by not decrypting every log but only the logs where the bloom filter says that a user may be present.

 ## Question 3 - Reactive programming (RP)